 If you like your coffee on the sweeter side, you might want to add a bit more syrup to make it taste as you want.

-In this article, I’ve talked about making gingerbread syrup at home.
+In this article, I’ve talked about making gingerbread syrup for coffee at home.
 I hope you’ll enjoy it as much as I do during the holiday season!

 This recipe is also great for use year-round, so you always have different coffee syrup flavors at hand.